 2.1 Wi-Fi Offloading

-According to Cisco reports, more than half of total mobile data traffic was offloaded through WiFi or femtocells in 2016 and will reach 63% by 2021 [4].
+According to Cisco reports, more than half of total mobile data traffic was offloaded through WiFi or Femtocells in 2016 and will reach 63% by 2021 [4].
 WiFi offers high data rates with low cost that normally works on unlicensed spectrum.
 And hence, there is no interference with existing cellular networks.
 WiFi offload has been recognized by the wireless industry as an effective as well as economical approach to satisfy growing customer demand for mobile data.

 Actually, mobile network operators have deployed a number of WiFi access points (AP) [10][11], such as AT&T, Vodafone and Orange.
 The integration of WiFi into the mobile network is becoming essential so as to maximize the benefits of both.
 As illustrated in Fig. 1, by offloading cellular data onto WiFi networks, such as content (or video) data and even voice services, more network capacity is able to be added in an affordable and flexible way.
 Customers are enjoying good service experiences as well, such as desirable downloading speed and better voice services especially indoors.
 In fact, most WiFi-enabled mobile devices are designed to favor WiFi connections whenever available.